jdreddaway/preferential-voting/README.md

 1. Find the endpoint you wish to use.

 For more information, see Google Cloud Platform's [Testing and Deploying an API Backend](https://cloud.google.com/appengine/docs/java/endpoints/test_deploy).

+#### Generate Dagger Classes

+You will need to do this every time you change a Dagger class.

+1. Run the maven `clean` and `compile` goals.